 - The cost for the Full Meal Plan is $3,400 per semester ($6,800 per academic year)

 - Provides an unlimited number of meal swipes for the cardholder only at Yale College residential dining halls.

 - Includes five “bonus” meals per semester (for yourself, guests, parents, etc.).

 - Provides $70 per semester in Dining Points.
 These can be spent at Durfee’s convenience store and at other “retail” locations including the KBT Café, Café Med, Bulldog Café, and Divinity Refectory.
 Dining Points can carry over from Fall to Spring semester only.
 Points remaining after the Spring Semester will NOT be reimbursed.

 - The cost for the Anytime Meal Plan is $3,470 per semester ($6,940 per academic year)

 Any-14 Meal Plan

-- Available to all undergraduate students with the exception of Freshmen, who participate in the Full Meal Plan.
+- Available to all undergraduate students with the exception of First Years, who participate in the Full Meal Plan.

 - Includes any 14 meals per week.

 - 5 bonus meals per semester (for yourself, guests, parents, etc.).